-RE: Request for Information regarding available data on radon testing nd levels within Puerto Rico
+RE: Request for Information regarding available data on radon testing and levels within Puerto Rico

-The Puerto Rico Department of Housing (PRDOH) kindly requests your assistance in gathering data, information, or reports related to radon testing in Puerto Rico, as this information is crucial for our compliance with the U.S. Department of Housing and Urban Development (HUD) Community Planning and Development (CPD) Notice CDP-23-103.
+The Puerlo Rico Department of Housing (PRDOH) kindly requests your assistance in gathering data, information, or reports related to radon testing in Puerlo Rico, as this information is crucial for our compliance with the U.S. Department of Housing and Utban Development (HUD) Community Planning and Development (CPD) Notice CDP-23-103.

-This Notice emphasizes the importance of radon testing and milligation in ensuring safe living environments, particularly in HUD-assisted properties.
-PRDOH, as the grantee of the Community Development Block Grant for Disaster Recovery and Miligation (CDBG-DR/MIT).
-Is responsible for ensuring compliance with environmental requirements under CDBG-DR/MIT programs.
-To fulfill our obligations under this Notice, we must compile comprehensive and up-to-date information on radon levels, testing practices, and any mitigation efforts within the islands of Puerto
+This Notice emphasizes the importance of radon testing and miligation in ensuring sate living environments, particularly in HUD-assisted properties.
+PRDOH, as the grantee of the Community Development Block Grant for Disaster Recovery and Mitigation (CDBG-DR/MIT), is responsible for ensuring compliance with environmental requirements under CDBG-DR/MIT programs.
+To fulfill our obligations under this Notice, we must compile comprehensive and up-to-date information on radon levels, testing practices, and any miligation efforts within the islands of Puerto

-Specifically, we are seeking for possible availability of the following information
+Specifically, we are seeking for possible availability of the following information: